sc21samg/OlympicMedalAnalysis_Visualization/README.md

 4. Participant Recruitment: Gather 10 participants for the study.
 Ensure informed consent and anonymity throughout the experiment.

-5.Data Collection: Record response times and track the accuracy of answers for each participant.
+5. Data Collection: Record response times and track the accuracy of answers for each participant.
 Analyze how well participants can comprehend the visual data.

 6. Statistical Analysis: Analyze participant response times using descriptive statistics.
 Track correct and incorrect responses to evaluate comprehension.
 Perform t-tests to compare response times for line and area charts.